vacu9708/vacu9708/README.md

 * 🌲I would like to try my best to work well with my team together.

 >I started to know about programming when I was 13 years old because of a game called GTA san andreas.
 I wanted to make game modes that could make the game funner and realized
+>that I had
->that I have to do something called "programming" to be able to do that.
+> to do something called "programming" to be able to do that.
 I got interested and started to learn programming to make the game modes.
 Now, I'm looking forward to be
 >a software engineer.

 ## 👨‍🎓*Education*